Helicopter Crash In Iraq Kills Army Officer On Election Duty

-(MENAFN- IANS) Baghdad, Dec 20 (IANS) An Iraqi army officer was killed and another wounded in a helicopter crash while they were on duty to support provincial elections in the Salahuddin province, north of Baghdad, the Iraqi Defence Ministry said in a statement.
+BAGHDAD, Dec 20 (NNN-NINA) – An Iraqi army officer was killed, and another wounded, yesterday, in a helicopter crash, while they were on duty to support provincial elections in the Salahuddin province, north of Baghdad, the Iraqi Defence Ministry said, in a statement.

-The helicopter's commander Marwan Jalal was killed, and the pilot, Alaa Salman, was injured after the aircraft crashed due to a technical malfunction after taking off from the Haleiwa military Airport near the town of Tuz-Khurmato, the statement said on Tuesday as quoted by Xinhua news agency report.
+The helicopter's commander, Marwan Jalal was killed, and the pilot, Alaa Salman, was injured, after the aircraft crashed due to a technical malfunction, after taking off from the Haleiwa military Airport, near the town of Tuz-Khurmato, the statement said.

-A security source, who requested to remain anonymous, told Xinhua news agency that the technical malfunction was due to the bad weather.
+A security source, who requested to remain anonymous, said that, the technical malfunction was due to the bad weather.

-The incident occurred while the two officers were on duty to secure and support the provincial elections process in the country.

 Legal Disclaimer: